33rd Alabama Infantry Regiment: Assault on La Fayette Road

 Confusion and miscommunication were not confined to the Southern forces.
 A botched order issued by General Rosecrans opened a large gap in another part of the Federal line: Longstreet quickly exploited it, turning the Federal right flank and crippling their defense.
 Rosecrans and most of his army fled the field, and only a desperate last-minute stand by Major General George H. Thomas saved the Union army from complete annihilation.
 The 33rd Alabama took part in a renewed assault on Kelly Field late in the afternoon, but due to its diminished numbers, it played little appreciable role in the final rout of Federal forces in that sector.
 The Federals retreated all the way back to Chattanooga, where they awaited an immediate attack by Bragg's exultant army.
 Bragg, however, threw away the greatest victory in his career by dallying on the battlefield to collect left-behind equipment and tend to his wounded, rather than quickly pursuing and destroying the demoralized Federals.
-Upon reaching Chattanooga, Rosecrans' army quickly improved upon previous Confederate fortifications there; this would ensure their survival and the ultimate defeat of Bragg's forces.
+Upon reaching Chattanooga, Rosecrans' army quickly improved upon previous Confederate fortifications there; this ensured their survival and the ultimate defeat of Bragg's forces.

 Matthews writes that the regiment drew more crackers and bacon that evening, sent their canteens to be filled, then "slept soundly, after the tension of the last two days."
 The next day was spent burying the dead, with men buried either singly or in pairs: "each wrapped in his blanket with his hat over his face."
 Major Gibson was mortally wounded during the fighting of the 20th.

 The final casualty for the 33rd Alabama at Chickamauga was their longtime brigade commander, Brigadier General Wood.
 Never mentioned in Cleburne's or anyone else's after-action reports, his performance during the assault at Winfrey Field remains shrouded in controversy.
 Privately accused of cowardace in the face of the enemy, and reportedly threatened with a court-martial by Cleburne, Wood resigned his commission soon after the battle ended, and returned to his law practice in Alabama.
 Command of his brigade passed to Brigadier General Mark Lowrey, a Southern Baptist minister who was known as the Confederacy's "Preacher General."